 It’s important to remember that although service level agreements (SLAs) are likely in place, unexpected outages may occur.
 Today’s applications are incredibly complex and even though many tasks are automated in an attempt to eliminate human error, outages are still inevitable.

-On July 25, Marketo experienced a large outage due to a failure to renew their domain name.
+On July 25, Adobe Marketo experienced a large outage due to a failure to renew their domain name.
 DNS is often the culprit when a website experiences an outage, and this isn’t the first time a company failed to renew a domain.
 Companies including Microsoft, FourSquare, and The Dallas Cowboys have all experienced the same issue.

 Companies often go through a post-mortem process to determine what went wrong and what can be done to prevent similar incidents from occurring again.
 Learning from past experiences is important, and that philosophy applies to the consumers of cloud services as much as the vendors.